ELY3M/wX---modded-by-ELY-M/README.md

 ## TO DO List:

 * change up how Spotter icons is - green for active - yellow for idle based on their time of their last location report.
-* conus radar overlay when you zoom out like on pykl3
 * add rda and tdwrs icon/names and add in options to enable/disable showing rdas/tdwrs
 * add LSR reports from SN spotters/option to turn on/off LSR reports
 * as for LSR reports.
 I want to do same LSR reports as in the grlevel with the placefile to see how much snow the area gets.